redbooth/redbooth-ruby/README.md

 * `total_pages`: `Integer` total pages number (nil if the resource is not paginated)

-* `next_page`: `Redbooth::Request::Collection` Collection object pointing to the next page (nil if the resource is not paginated or there is no next page)
+* `next_page`: `RedboothRuby::Request::Collection` Collection object pointing to the next page (nil if the resource is not paginated or there is no next page)

-* `prev_page`: `Redbooth::Request::Collection` Collection object pointing to the prev page (nil if the resource is not paginated or there is no next page)
+* `prev_page`: `RedboothRuby::Request::Collection` Collection object pointing to the prev page (nil if the resource is not paginated or there is no next page)

 ## Examples